serpient/elixir_roman_numerals/README.md

 ### Write a function to convert from normal numbers to Roman Numerals.
 Handle up to 3000

-### Write a function to convert in the other direction, ie numeral to digit

 ## Conversions:
 ### I - 1
 Means 1